What Happens If Someone Files Taxes In Your Name?

 Here are some of the biggest warning signs that someone used your SSN to file taxes:

-• Your tax return is rejected.
-If scammers file taxes using your SSN before you do, the IRS will inform you that your legitimate tax return was denied due to a duplicate SSN.
+- Your tax return is rejected.
+If identity thieves file taxes in your name before you do, the IRS will inform you that your legitimate tax return (either via e-file or a paper return) was denied due to a duplicate SSN.

-• You receive tax transcripts that you didn’t request.
-Taxpayers can request tax transcripts to help file their returns.
+- You receive tax transcripts that you didn’t request.
+Taxpayers can request tax transcripts and IRS records to help file their returns.
 If scammers forget to change your address before requesting your transcripts, you may receive the transcripts.

-What To Do If Someone Used Your SSN To File Taxes
+What To Do If Someone Has Filed Taxes In Your Name

 As soon as you see signs that your SSN was used to file a fraudulent tax return, you need to act quickly.
 Here’s what to do: